Automated Accessibility Testing Tools: How Much Do Scans Catch?

 For example, if an image has an empty alt attribute — indicating it’s a decorative image — this will pass an automated test because decorative images are acceptable.
 However, an alt text value may actually be needed if the image is meant to convey information.

-This is why an automated scan and a manual audit is essential when assessing the accessibility of your website.
+This is why an automated scan and manual testing is essential when assessing the accessibility of your website.

 Your software + people solution

-With accessibility lawsuits soaring, it’s best practice to make sure your scan errors are down to 0, then have an independent audit conducted and remediate your website per the audit recommendations.
+With accessibility lawsuits soaring, it’s best practice to make sure your scan errors are down to 0, then have independent testing conducted and remediate your website per the resulting recommendations.

-Our experts can help you perform a full audit of your website to ensure full WCAG conformance.
+Our experts can help you perform an audit on your website to ensure WCAG conformance.